 - 1. Maintenance.
-The owner of the SPPF shall submit an annual report of operations and maintenance to the County.
+The owner of the SPPF shall submit an annual report of operations and maintenance to the County Planning and Zoning Department.
 All SPPFs must be maintained in operational condition meeting all of the requirements of these Regulations and other permit conditions at all times, subject to reasonable maintenance and repair outages.
 The owner must comply with the maintenance plan and ensure all solar panels do not cause environmental damage to the underlying property.
 The project site, all setback areas required by these Regulations, and fencing, must be kept clear of litter, vegetation debris, and other similar materials. - 2.
 Inspections.
-The County has the right to enter the premises of the SPPF at any reasonable time to inspect the SPPF for compliance with these regulations and the terms of the use by special review permit.
+With a specific need or reasonable cause, such as a complaint, suspected violation, or routine scheduled review, the County has the right to enter the premises with a 24 hour notice and coordination with the project operator of the SPPF to inspect the SPPF for compliance with these regulations and the terms of the use by special review permit.
 The County may hire a consultant to assist with any such inspections at a reasonable cost to be charged to the owner of the SPPF.